Now offering more legal services – Property, Commercial Law & Wills and Estate.

 Migration Affairs can assist you with exploring the most appropriate visa for you to temporarily visa or work in Australia.

-All visitor visa streams require that the applicant ‘genuinely intend’ to stay temporarily in Australia for the purpose for which the visa is granted.
+All Visitor visa streams require the applicant to demonstrate a genuine intention to stay temporarily in Australia for the purpose for which the visa is granted.
+When assessing this, decision-makers consider various factors, including:

 • ‘any other relevant matter’ which includes (this list is not exhaustive):